rafaelmagalhaes/nuxt3-auth/tutorial.md

 `npx nuxi init nuxt3-auth`

-Create the following folders/files in the root of project
+Create the following folders/files in the root of the project

 - pages
   - index.vue